-1998 was drawing to a close and so was my 10 year stint as a gay man.
+1998 was drawing to a close.
+So was my 10 year run as a gay man.
 My flesh was not happy.
-I packed up everything I owned and began the drive from Mississippi to Oklahoma.
-I had one last hoorah with a boyfriend in Texas and then finished the journey home.
-One chapter was ending.
-I was abandoning anyone and everyone in favor of doing the right thing.
-LOL.
+I packed up everything I owned and drove from Mississippi to Oklahoma.
+I had one last hoorah with an ex-boyfriend in Texas and then finished the journey home.
+A long, lonely chapter was ending.
+I was abandoning everything in order to do the right thing.
 The right thing?
-I didn't have a hot clue as to what the right thing was at that point.
-I didn't ever make a specific plan not to be gay or not to have sex again.
-I just made plans not to hurt each day and then I looked up and God had worked a miracle.
+I didn't have a hot clue as to what the right thing was.
+I never made a specific plan not to be gay or not to have sex again.
+I made plans to serve Jesus one day, then another.
+Then I looked up one of those days and God had worked a miracle.
 After a few short months away from bars and guys, God was slowly becoming my one and only.
-I was growing in my faith and loosening my dependence on all things gay.
+My faith was growing.
+God was loosening my dependence on all things gay.

-Once home, nothing had really changed in my family though.
-My mom was bitchy.
-My dad was busy.
+Once home, my family was much the same as I had left them 10 years prior.
+My mom was a moody recluse.
+My dad was an absent workaholic.
 And God was silent.
-For two months I was addicted non stop to internet porn as I attended church and worked a 50 hour a week job as a truck driver for the post office.
-At one point, God asked me if I was finished with porn and ready to start the business of living.
-I said I was and I prayed a little pray something like this.
+Still.
+For two months I was addicted to internet porn, while simultaneously attending church and working a 50 hour work week as a truck driver.
+When God spoke again, it was to the point.
+He asked me if I was finished with porn and ready to start the business of living out my calling.
+I said I was and rattled off the following prayer.
 "I have tried to make my life work for ten years God.
 I have tried to be gay no matter what You threw at me.
 I can't make this gay life work.
 I don't know how You are going to make it work, but I am giving you the reins of my life Lord.
 You have complete control.
 Let's see what You can do."

-That's all the access He needed.
-He changed my life, because I gave him full access.
-As you read this brothers, know that I stand before you as a man of much experience, translation, a man who has made many mistakes on the way to the throne room of God.
-A man who has a God that never gives up, even when I do.
+That was all the invitation that He needed.
+God changed my life, when I gave him full access.
+As you read this, please know that I stand before you as a man of much experience.
+Translation, a man who has done many wrong things on the way to the right thing.
+A man whose God never gives up, even when he does.
 Jesus Christ is the only reason that any of my words have any amount of influence.
-I know that many of you stand on the verge of something great, because 16 years ago I stood in the very same spot.
+I know that many of you stand on the verge of something great, because 20 or so years ago I stood in the very same spot.
 May I whisper to you a simple encouragement, "There is Hope.
 Do not give up.
 The struggle out of bondage and into the arms of Jesus is so worth it."